 rake db:migrate–all this time, not realizing that when you drop the table…the information in your table goes bye bye.

 To save myself time, I created seeds for the first time!
 That way, every time I dropped the table, I could repopulate the new table with the same information. ***

-After my instance wouldn’t save in the create method, I started watching these walkthrough videos by Flatiron School Technical Coach, Jenn Hansen.
+5) I struggled with several other issues, but after my instance wouldn’t save in the create method, I started watching these walkthrough videos by Flatiron School Technical Coach, Jenn Hansen.
 I can’t emphasize how helpful these videos were–if you’re just starting your Rails project, definitely watch them.
 (It’s a lot of information, but I watch them on 1.5x speed and still catch it all.)
-You can find her Rails Walkthrough playlist here.

 I have a few other topics I learned while working on this project, that I’m hoping to write future (more technical) blog posts about including: Omniauth, using enums, and possible nested forms.

 As far as my Rails application goes, I would like to:

 - Change the new pin form so that if you select one option (perhaps what series the pin belongs to) the form would update to reflect pin information from pins only in that series.
 Example: If you have a pin with Aurora on it, you could select Aurora as the pin’s subject, and the series select list would reflect only series that contained Aurora in them, as well as a photo of the pin you were adding to confirm you were adding the correct pin.